iabraham/bioe205/lectures/lec13/index.md

-Now if differentiation in the time domain is represented in the Laplace domain as multiplication by $s$ then one can guess that the natural counterpart of differentiation being integration, the multiplication must be replaced by ... you guessed it: division.
-(Isn't mathematics beautiful & orderly?).
+Now if differentiation in the time domain is represented in the Laplace domain as multiplication by $s$ then one can guess that the natural counterpart of differentiation being integration, the multiplication must be replaced by ... you guessed it: division!
+Isn't mathematics beautiful & orderly?.
 In fact that particular bit of math works out to look like: